inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/209-create-a-new-vector-layer.rst

 When you create new data, it should represent objects that really exist on the ground.
-We have already learned of numerous ways to collect data using OpenStreetMap tools.
+We have already learned of numerous ways to collect data using OSM tools.
 We learned about GPS to record locations, Walking Papers, and of course, aerial imagery.